Jerusalem in Middle Eastern Civilizations

 The Jerusalem program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
-Because the civilization sequence is taught in English, there is no language prerequisite, although students are encouraged to take Modern Hebrew or Modern Standard Arabic campus before the program begins.
+Because the civilization sequence is taught in English, there is no language prerequisite, although students are encouraged to take Modern Hebrew or Modern Standard Arabic on campus before the program begins.

 Because of the considerable demand for the Chicago civilization programs abroad, no student may participate in more than one of these programs.
 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.